 Stay tuned for a brand new My Dog Is Cool website launching this summer!
-To stay connected about keeping dogs cool, email email@example.com.
+If you want to order fliers or participate in My Dog Is Cool, email firstname.lastname@example.org.

 Most people are aware that, every year, children die after being left inside cars in hot weather.
 Fewer know that countless dogs die similar, terrible deaths, because such incidents are rarely reported to authorities.